A Teacher’s Holiday Survival Guide

 Take care of yourself

 I always consider the holiday season as running from Halloween to New Year’s Day.
-In between are late nights, colder weather and plain old-fashioned “busy-ness.”
-Take it easy on yourself: Be sure to get enough sleep, stay ahead of any colds and always, always, always wash your hands at school.
+In between are late nights, colder weather, and plain old-fashioned “busy-ness.”
+Take it easy on yourself: Be sure to get enough sleep, try to eat balanced meals and stay active, carve out time for self-care, and always, always wash your hands at school.
 Teachers have the immune systems of a superhero, but even we have to watch our health.
 On that same note, be sure to let parents know if their child isn’t feeling well.

 Be extra patient